MedCollab: IBIS-Guided Multi-Agent Collaboration with Hierarchical Disease Relation Chains for Clinical Diagnosis: Experiments and Results

 \subsection{Ablation Study}

 To evaluate the contribution of each core component, we conducted an ablation study on ClinicalBench and MIMIC-IV, with results presented in Table~\ref{tab:ablation}.

-\textbf{Impact of Logic Auditing.} Removing the Logic Auditing mechanism causes the largest degradation, with ACC dropping from 76.9\% to 49.7\% on ClinicalBench, confirming that the GP-led logic auditing mechanism is essential for resolving inter-specialist conflicts and filtering logically flawed reasoning chains.
+\textbf{Impact of Logic Auditing.} Removing the Logic Auditing mechanism causes the largest degradation, with ACC dropping from 76.9\% to 49.7\% on ClinicalBench, confirming that the verifier-guided logic auditing coordinated by the GP agent mechanism is essential for resolving inter-specialist conflicts and filtering logically flawed reasoning chains.